 Following his artistic and teaching degrees he continued his education at the Heidelberg-Mannheim College of Music with Walter Schumacher-Löffler, and with master courses with Leo Brouwer, Alvaro Pierri, Tilman Hoppstock, the Assad brothers, and Angelo Gilardino.

-Peter Maklar and Christian Gruber form the guitar duo Gruber&Maklar, which has been invited to concerts and music festivals worldwide.
+Peter Maklar and Christian Gruber form the guitar duo Gruber & Maklar, which has been invited to concerts and music festivals worldwide.
 Among their awards is the 1991 first prize at the international competition for guitar duos in Montelimar, France.
 Numerous Radio and CD productions document the musician’s success.
-Peter Maklar has repeatedly acted as a juror in international guitar competitions, and was invited to teach at various guitar festivals.
+Peter Maklar has repeatedly acted as a juror at international guitar competitions, and was invited to teach at various guitar festivals.

 Prof. Thomas Offermann counts today as one of the most internationally regarded guitar pedagogues in Europe and further afield.
 As soloist, with orchestra and as member of the internationally acclaimed Duo Sonare, one of the outstanding guitar duos of recent times, he has toured in over forty countries worldwide and participated at the most prestigious Guitar Festivals.
 Numerous Radio and Television broadcasts, together with Eight internationally appraised CD recordings provide a worthy documentation of the quality of his work.